-- Dividends - Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment, exemption applies for a period of 10 years for employments commencing as from 1 January 2012 provided that the annual remuneration exceeds €100.000.
+- Dividends - Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment, exemption applies for a period of 10 vears for employments commencing as from 1 January 2012 provided that the annual remuneration exceeds €100.000.
 For employments commencing as from 1 January 2015 the exemption does not apply in case the said individual was a Cyprus tax resident for 3 (or more) tax years out of the 5 tax years immediately prior to the tax year of commencement of the employment nor in the preceding tax year.
-In certain cases it is possible to claim the exemption where income falls below €100.000 per annum. - Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment.
+In certain cases it is possible to claim the exemption where income falls below €100.000 per annum.
+The Minister of Finance has announced the intention of the government to introduce amendments to the 50% exemption commencing as from year 2022, including lowering the minimum salary to €55.000 and increasing the years of the exemption to 17 - Remuneration from any employment exercised in Cyprus by an individual who was not a resident of Cyprus before the commencement of the employment.
 The exemption is available for a period of 5 years for employments commencing during or after 2012 and it applies from the tax year following the year of commencement of the employment, with the last eligible tax year being 2030.
 This exemption may not be claimed in addition to the immediately above mentioned 50% exemption for employment income.